What type of property is available to buy in Italy – and at what cost?

 Seek advice on your tax, pension and wealth management requirements.
 By speaking with a specialist you can ensure your financial affairs are in the best order to limit your liabilities and future proof your income.
 The Alliance recommends speaking with international financial advisers Blevins Franks.

 Speak to those who have gone before you.
-Join the Alliance of International Property Owners and gain access to our private members only forum where you can search and connect with members with properties in Spain and other areas you wish to know more about (and right now it’s free to join!)
+Join the Alliance of International Property Owners and gain access to our private members only forum where you can search and connect with members with properties in Italy and other areas you wish to know more about (and right now it’s free to join!)